Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Composting toilets are eco-friendly as they recycle waste into compost, reducing the need for chemical treatment.

-Governments develop policies, provide subsidies, and support awareness campaigns to promote onsite sanitation.
+Governments develop policies, provide subsidies, and support awareness campaigns to promote onsite or decentralized sanitation.

 How often should a septic tank be pumped?